samgermain/react-boiler-plate/README.md

 - [Stylelint](https://stylelint.io/) for CSS linting.
 I am including the 'standard [configuration](https://stylelint.io/user-guide/configure)' with some additional rules to keep things alphabetical, indented with `2` spaces, etc.
 - [`husky`](https://www.npmjs.com/package/husky) will check over code quality with the linters b4 there is a successful `commit`.
 - Various VS Code 'settings' and 'extensions.' **Look in the bottom right when you open this up in VS Code to install them.**
-- [Kite 🪁](https://www.kite.com/javascript/) is also included.
-I personally recommend it, but it's certainly not compulsory to set this up.
-- Probably some other stuff I'm 4getting about for now 🤷🏽‍♂️

 ## How To Use